thegeeklab/prometheus-pve-sd/docs/content/setup/prometheus-operator.md

 ---
-title: Use with prometheus operator
+title: Use with Prometheus operator
 ---

 {{< toc >}}

 ## Use in Kubernetes with Prometheus operator

-Prometheus also allows service discovery through a http endpoint, and not just through a file.
+Prometheus also allows service discovery through a HTTP endpoint, and not just through a file.
-In a Kubernetes setup, with the prometheus operator, it makes more sense to use this [HTTP SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config) instead of trying to mount the output of the prometheus-pve-sd to the container.
+In a Kubernetes setup, with the Prometheus operator, it makes more sense to use this [HTTP SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config) instead of trying to mount the output of the prometheus-pve-sd to the container.

-Since the prometheus-pve-sd module doesn't have a dedicated http endpoint, you need to use a webserver sidecar, that hosts the file as a static file.
+Since the prometheus-pve-sd module doesn't have a dedicated HTTP endpoint, you need to use a web server sidecar, that hosts the file as a static file.

 The following deployment configuration can serve as a starting point for most setups, and will need some minor adjustments,